 Visa Subject to Contract

-The Visa Sujeta a Contrato de Trabajo is a resident visa granted to foreign workers who have been hired from overseas and who intend to live and work in Chile.
+The Visa Sujeta a Contrato de Trabajo is a resident visa and type of work permit granted to foreign workers who have been hired from overseas and intend to live and work in Chile.
 It is usually valid for the length of an expat’s contract.